bahmutov/cypress-workshop-ci/slides/intro/README.md

 - on every commit
 - on every pull request

-Goal 🥅 is to have full confidence in the deployed application
+Goal 🥅 is to have the full confidence in the deployed application

 Jump to: [Generic CI](/?p=generic-ci), [GitHub Action](/?p=github-action), [CircleCI](/?p=circleci), [Netlify Build](/?p=netlify-build)